An optimization framework for resilient batch estimation in Cyber-Physical Systems: Simulation Results

-\paragraph{Experiment 1: Resilience test} Keeping the level of both dense noises (i.e., $w_t$ and $v_t$) fixed with amplitude $a=0.03$ for the entries of the former and $a=0.1$ for the latter (yielding a Signal to Noise Ratio (SNR) of about 30 dB in each case), we apply the estimators $\mathcal{E}$ and $\mathcal{E}^\circ$ (defined in \eqref{eq:def_est} and \eqref{eq:Constrained-Estimator} respectively) to $100$ different realizations of the output data and we compute the average of the corresponding relative estimation errors.
+\paragraph{Experiment 1: Resilience test} Keeping the level of both dense noises (i.e., $w_t$ and $v_t$) fixed with amplitude $a=0.03$ for the entries of the former and $a=0.1$ for the latter (yielding a Signal to Noise Ratio (SNR) of about 30 dB in each case), we apply the estimators $\mathcal{E}_{\ell_2^2,\ell_1}$, $\mathcal{E}_{\ell_1,\ell_1}$ and $\mathcal{E}^\circ$ as defined above) to $100$ different realizations of the output data and we compute the average of the corresponding relative estimation errors.
 This process is repeated for different fractions of nonzeros in the sparse noise $\left\{s_t\right\}$ ranging from $0$ to $0.8$.
-The estimates obtained by the estimators $\mathcal{E}$ and $\mathcal{E}^\circ$ are displayed in Figure \ref{fig:Noisy-Estimate}.
-For the sake of comparison, we also display the oracle estimates given by the same estimator and those obtained by a standard least squares estimator (i.e. with $\phi_t$ and $\psi_t$ taken to be both quadratic in \eqref{eq:V}).
+The estimates obtained by these estimators are displayed in Figure \ref{fig:Noisy-Estimate} in log scale.
+For the sake of comparison, we also display the oracle estimates given by $\mathcal{E}_{\ell_2^2,\ell_1}$ and those obtained by a standard least squares estimator $\mathcal{E}_{\ell_2^2,\ell_2^2}$ (i.e. with $\phi_t$ and $\psi_t$ taken to be both quadratic in \eqref{eq:V}).
 By oracle of an estimator, we mean here a version of that estimator which is aware of the true values of the sparse noise sequence $\left\{s_t\right\}$.
 The results tend to show that the estimator \eqref{eq:def_est} remains stable until the (empirical) resilience condition is violated (an event that happens when the sparsity level for the sparse noise is around $60\%$).
-This is consistent with the resilience property characterized in Theorem \ref{th:lb} and the empirical observations made in Section \ref{subsec:Exact-Recoverability} according to which the estimator is insensitive to the sparse noise sequence $\left\{s_t\right\}$ as long as the number of nonzero values in it (which are possibly arbitrarily large) is less than a certain threshold determined by the properties of the system.
+This is consistent with the resilience property characterized in Theorem \ref{th:lb} and the empirical observations made in Section \ref{subsec:Exact-Recoverability} according to which the estimator is insensitive to the sparse noise sequence $\left\{s_t\right\}$ as long as the number of nonzero values in it (whose magnitudes are possibly arbitrarily large) is less than a certain threshold determined by the properties of the system.
+While Lemma \ref{lem:pr_calc} provides an underestimate of the number of correctable outliers as $r_{\max}=8$ (out of $100$), we can observe that the empirical breakpoint in the current example seems to be indeed around $40\%$.
+The discrepancy between the two values is partly explained by the pessimism of the upper bound of $p_r$ proposed in Lemma \ref{lem:pr_calc}.